 During the lease term in Mc Gaheysville

-During tenancy, the rental home belongs to the renter we respect the renter 's privacy.
+During lease, the rental home belongs to the renter we respect the renter 's privacy.
 As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental property in Mc Gaheysville, the tenant must allow us to enter the rental home.
-Some good reasons to go into rental are to:
+If Nesbitt Realty has a good reason to enter a rental property in Mc Gaheysville, the tenant must allow us to enter the rental property.
+Some good reasons to go into rental property are to:

 - Make repairs or improvements,